zcash/zips/zip-liberated-payments.rst

 Abstract
 ========

-This proposal defines a mechanism for sending a Zcash payment encapsulated in a URI string.
-This enables sending Zcash funds over any secure channel, such as via a messaging app, even if the recipient does not yet have Zcash software installed and does not have a Zcash payment address.
-This is implemented by having the URI convey the secret spending key of an ephemeral Zcash “wallet address”, to which the funds have been transferred.
+This proposal specifies a mechanism for sending Zcash payments via any unmodified (secure) messaging service, e.g., Signal or WhatsApp.
+The sender need not know the recipient's address and the recipient need not have a Zcash wallet already installed.
+ Payments occur via an ordinary textual message containing a URI.
+The URI encodes  the secret spending key of an ephemeral Zcash “wallet address”, to which the funds have been transferred.
 Anyone who learns the URI can accept this payment, by a “finalization” process which uses the key given in the URI to transfer the encapsulated funds to their own wallet.
-After the payment is finalized, via a suitable on-chain transaction by the recipient, it becomes irrevocable.
+After that transfer is finalized, via a suitable on-chain transaction by the recipient,  the payment becomes irrevocable.

-The proposal specifies the syntax and semantics of URI-Encapsulated Payments, the workflow of generating and handling them, and requisite infrastructure.
+The proposal specifies the syntax and semantics of Payment-Encapsulating URIs, the workflow of generating and handling them, and requisite infrastructure.

-At its core, a URI encapsulated payment communicates the existence of a transaction (specifically a note committing to an amount of funds) to a receiving client.
-The URI encodes the amount of the payment and a key used to derive all necessary randomness for note construction including the address and secret key needed to spend it.

 Usage Story
 -----------

 Alice wants to send a 1.23 ZEC payment to Bob.
-She generates a fresh ephemeral spending key and sends 1.23001 ZEC to it.
-This transaction is submitted to the network and mined.
-Meanwhile, Alice constructs a URI containing the ephemeral spending key and appropriate metadata, and sends it to Bob over an end-to-end encrypted channel such as Signal or WhatsApp.
+She doesn’t have Bob’s Zcash address (and Bob may not even have a wallet or have heard fo Zcash!i).
+However, she does have some end-to-end encrypted channel to Bob on a secure messaging app, such as Signal or WhatsApp.
+She instructs her own Zcash wallet to send 1.23 ZEC on that channel.
+Her wallet then automatically generates a new ephemeral Zcash address and sends 1.23001 ZEC to this address.
+It then constructs a payment URI containing the secret key corresponding to the ephemeral address, and sends it to Bob via the secure messaging app.

-Bob receives a message, which looks as follows:
+Bob receives the message, which looks as follows:

     This message contains a Zcash payment.
     Click the following link to view it and receive the funds using your Zcash wallet app:

     https://pay.withzcash.com:65536/v1#amount=1.23&desc=Payment+for+foo&key=...

-    If you do not yet have a Zcash wallet app, see: https://z.cash/wallets
+    If you do not yet have a Zcash wallet, see: https://z.cash/wallets

 Bob clicks the link.
 His Zcash mobile wallet app (which is already installed and has configured itself as a handler for URLs of that form) shows up, and tells Bob that a payment of 1.23 ZEC awaits him.
 The wallet app confirms the existence of the pertinent transactions on the blockchain, and then offers to finalize the payment.
 Bob clicks the “Finalize” button, and his wallet app generates a transaction moving the money to his own address (using the extra 0.00001 ZEC he has received to pay the transaction fee).
 When this transaction is confirmed on-chain, Alice’s and Bob’s wallets both indicate that the payment is finalized, and thus Bob can send the funds to other parties.